jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 You can start the watcher by running `npm run dev` in a terminal.
 You can then edit away in your text editor; after each save, webpack will automatically build.
 You can then use the familiar edit/save/reload development process.

 **Note:** keep an eye on your terminal for any errors.
-If you make a typo, or syntax error, the build will fail and the error will be in the terminal.
+If you make a typo or syntax error, the build will fail and the error will be in the terminal.

 ### Babel Browser TargetingT